 - Ability to sell subscriptions, memberships, or offer payment plans

 - Ability to accommodate multiple time zones for staff/locations

 - Custom API/CSS for developers

-There are lots of other options for scheduling, including Calendly, Fons, and any number of WordPress plugins, for example, BirchPress.
+There are lots of other options for scheduling, including Calendly, Fons, WordPress plugins such as BirchPress.

 One benefit of using BirchPress is that you pay for a site license.
 If you chose their most feature-rich option at $249, that would cost you about $20 per month.
 If you opt to renew your license before it expires, then you receive a 30% discount.